jbaron/cats/README.md

 Todo
 ====
-The todo list items are tracked as enhancement request on GitHub.
+The todo list items are tracked as enhancement requests on GitHub.
 You can check them out at:

 [ToDo List](https://github.com/jbaron/cats/issues?labels=enhancement&page=1&state=open)